Aloo Paratha (1 Piece) and Boiled Egg (1 Large)

 How to consume Aloo Paratha, Boiled Egg without glucose spikes

-Include additional protein sources like grilled chicken or tofu to your meal.
-Protein can help stabilize blood sugar levels.
+Include a protein source, such as grilled chicken or tofu, to your meal.
+Protein can help stabilize blood sugar levels by slowing digestion.

 Stay Hydrated